Skip to main content

 SNAP

-The Supplemental Nutrition Assistance Program — or SNAP — is the nation’s largest anti-hunger program that nourishes individuals, families and communities so we all can thrive.
+The Supplemental Nutrition Assistance Program — or SNAP — is the nation’s largest anti-hunger program.
+Changes are coming as of November 2025.

 A SECOND LOOK AT SNAP